 European road trips are the best way to see as much as possible during your trip.
 This is also the way to go to discover less crowded places but equally beautiful.

 The thing about Europe is that some countries, especially Western countries, have really good public transport, which allows you to easily navigate between cities and smaller towns.
-But I simply adore the freedom of going on a road trip and being able to spontaneous adapt my itinerary to the present moment.
+But I simply adore the freedom of going on a road trip and being able to spontaneously adapt my itinerary to the present moment.

 Going on a 2-week Europe itinerary, or longer if you have the time, is one of the best ways to experience the local culture.
-These itineraries for Europe will force you to explore outside of the tourist sites and experience the true lifestyle of locals.
+These itineraries for Europe will force you to explore outside of the tourist sites and experience the true lifestyle of the locals.